KyleBanks/RESTCache/README.md

 #### Automated and REST Based Cache Backups/Restoration

 RESTCache supports automated (time interval) disk backups, and restoring from the most recent backup at startup.
-In addition, you can use the same REST/Client API as all other actions to perform a backup on command, or restore from a specific backup of your choice.
+In addition, the [BACKUP] (#backup) and [RESTORE] (#restore) commands are available through the HTTP(s) interface and client library.

 For more on cache backups/restoration, see [Backing Up and Restoring From Disk] (#backup).